-As with any precision piece of mechanical equipment, we suggest that after the first 10 hours or 30 days or 400 km (250 m.) after the purchase, whichever comes first, your vehicle be inspected by an authorized Bombardier ATV dealer.
+As with any precision piece of mechanical equipment, we suggest that after the first 10 hours or 30 days after the purchase, whichever comes first, your vehicle be inspected by an authorized Bombardier ATV dealer.
 This inspection will give you the opportunity to discuss the unanswered questions you may have encountered during the first hours of operation.